liamjbennett/blog/content/posts/2014-10-06-puppetconf-2014-part-1.md

 #### Module Anti-Patterns (Peter Souter [@petems](https://twitter.com/petems)) - [Slides](http://www.slideshare.net/petems/puppet-module-anti-patterns)

-Some interesting patterns here that are still quite preverlant in the modules found on the forge.
+Some interesting patterns here that are still quite prevalent in the modules found on the forge.
 Hopefully improved tooling and the new Puppet Approved program will help here.

 #### Puppetlabs ModuleSync tool (Colleen Murphy [@pdx_krinkle](https://twitter.com/pdx_krinkle))
-A demonstration of the the tool [puppetlabs-modulesync](https://github.com/puppetlabs/modulesync) which aims to take out some of the pain of managing common static build files across a number of modules (e.g. a common Rakefile or .travis.yml which the same across almost all modules)
+A demonstration of the tool [puppetlabs-modulesync](https://github.com/puppetlabs/modulesync) which aims to take out some of the pain of managing common static build files across a number of modules (e.g. a common Rakefile or .travis.yml which the same across almost all modules)

 Having used this on a number of our modules now I can say that this in extremely useful and I don’t know how we managed without it.
 A key use case for us was